18 Signs You’re Not Lonely, You Just Legitimately Love Being Alone

 Getty Images

-You’ve put effort into making your living space a place you love to be.
-It’s not just a crash pad; it’s a carefully curated environment that reflects your personality and interests.
-You look forward to spending time there, surrounded by the things that bring you joy.
+You’ve put a lot of effort into making your living space a place where you actually want to spend time.
+It isn’t just a place to crash between work and social events; it’s a carefully curated environment that reflects who you are.
+You look forward to getting home and being surrounded by your own things, in a space where you don’t have to perform for anyone else.

 6. You don’t need constant communication to feel connected.